Californium: History

-To identify and separate out the element, ion exchange and adsorsion methods were undertaken.
+To identify and separate out the element, ion exchange and adsorption methods were undertaken.
 Only about 5,000 atoms of californium were produced in this experiment, and these atoms had a half-life of 44 minutes.

 The discoverers named the new element after the university and the state.
 This was a break from the convention used for elements 95 to 97, which drew inspiration from how the elements directly above them in the periodic table were named.
 (Note: Europium, in the sixth period directly above element 95, was named for the continent it was discovered on, so element 95 was named americium.
 Element 96 was named curium for Marie Curie and Pierre Curie as an analog to the naming of gadolinium, which was named for the scientist and engineer Johan Gadolin.
 Terbium was named for the village it was discovered in, so element 97 was named berkelium.)
 However, the element directly above element 98 in the periodic table, dysprosium, has a name that means "hard to get at", so the researchers decided to set aside the informal naming convention.
 They added that "the best we can do is to point out [that] ... searchers a century ago found it difficult to get to California".

 Weighable amounts of californium were first produced by the irradiation of plutonium targets at Materials Testing Reactor at National Reactor Testing Station, eastern Idaho; these findings were reported in 1954.
 The high spontaneous fission rate of californium-252 was observed in these samples.
 The first experiment with californium in concentrated form occurred in 1958.
 The isotopes ^{249}Cf to ^{252}Cf were isolated that same year from a sample of plutonium-239 that had been irradiated with neutrons in a nuclear reactor for five years.
 Two years later, in 1960, Burris Cunningham and James Wallman of Lawrence Radiation Laboratory of the University of California created the first californium compounds—californium trichloride, californium(III) oxychloride, and californium oxide—by treating californium with steam and hydrochloric acid.